A Guide to Writing a Business Plan

 - Details of the trading name of the business, its owners and its address.

-- Details of the products and services that are going to be sold.
+- Details of the products and services provided.

 - A summary of the target market and competition.